moabu/cluster-mgr/README.md

 ### Create new user
 It is recommended to create an additional "cluster" user, other than the one used to install and configure cluster manager.

 This is a basic security precaution, due to the fact that the user ssh'ing into this server has unfettered access to every server connected to cluster manager.
-By using a separate user, which will still be able to connect to localhost:5000, potential malicious activity can be avoided.
+By using a separate user, which will still be able to connect to localhost:5000, an administrator can give an operator limited access to a server, while still being able to take full control of Cluster Manager.

 ```
 ssh -L 5000:localhost:5000 cluster@<server>